knakayama/wacker/README.md

 ## Description

-Create temporary vpc and subnet on AWS for packer build process, and also remove the garbages.
+Creates temporary vpc and subnet on AWS for packer build process, and also removes the garbages.

 ## Requirements